 And be sure to weigh your dog every few weeks.

 Then, simply adjust that suggested serving size up or down to reach and maintain your pet’s ideal weight.

 Sure, it’s a little work.
 But in the end, it’s the only real life method you can scientifically rely on.

-This tool is intended for educational purposes only and should not be used as a substitute for professional advice from your veterinarian.
+This tool is intended for educational purposes only and should not be used as a substitute for professional veterinary advice.